nymeria-io/nymeria.go/README.md

 Two other common parameters are `Filter` and `Require`.
-If you wish to filter out professional emails (only receive personal emails) you can do so by specifying `ProfessionalEmailFilter` as the Filter parameter.
+If you wish to filter out professional emails (only receive personal emails) you can do so by specifying `professional-emails` as the Filter parameter.

 The `Require` parameter works by requiring certain kinds of data.
 For example, you can request an enrichment but only receive a result if the profile contains